Fbeen/USBonAtariST/README.md

 # USB gamepad on the AtariST
 Use an Arduino Uno and a USBhostShield to connect a USB gamepad to a retro computer like Atari ST

+> Warnings:
+>
+> - Not every usb gamepad will work right away.
+The Arduino HID libraries are limited in their capabilities.
+> - Use of this tutorial is at your own risk.
+I am not liable for any damages.

 # Needs
 - an arduino uno board
 - an arduino USBhost shield